 An unacceptable criminal record is one wherein the applicant or any member of the household has been convicted of a crime, within the time period specified below, or has a history of criminal activity that would jeopardize the health, safety and welfare of the community.
-An unacceptable juvenile record is one wherein the juvenile has one (1) conviction within the past twelve (12) months for crimes outlined in categories (a) through (d), (h), and (j).
 Other convictions within the past twelve (12) months that fall within the remaining categories will be determined based upon the severity of the crime as indicated by the deposition.